ThePiachu/APIs/README.md

 # APIs

-A collection of APIs for some popular Bitcoin websites:
+A collection of APIs for some popular Bitcoin websites for Google App Engine Go:

 - Bitstamp
 - Blockchain